aledlie/Homage/_posts/2015-10-09-how-many-of-me-would-it-take-to-shoot-par-in-a-scramble.markdown

     <figcaption> The average score as a function of driver distance (in yards) vs. skill (alpha). </figcaption>
 </figure>

 Remember that a golfer with a skill rating of $$\alpha = 0$$ hits a golf shot exactly the distance she wants it to go every single time.
 She is obnoxiously good and likely resents playing with me.
-Because of her skill rating of 0, even if she drove the ball only 100 yards, she should still shoot par (e.g. the bottom left corner of the above image).
+Because of her skill rating of 0, even if she drove the ball only 100 yards, she should still shoot just about par (e.g. the bottom left corner of the above image).
 A golfer that could drive the ball 250 yards with a skill rating of 0 would shoot about 50, because he would eagle all par 4's, ace all par 3's, and double-eagle about half of the par 5's.
 Screw that guy.

 Based on my average round score of about 115, and my average longest drive distance of about 250 yards (this is _not_ the same as my average drive), my skill rating is about $$\alpha = 0.42$$.
 This means, roughly, that I'm liable to hit a golf shot anywhere +/-40% of my intended distance.
 If you've played golf with me, you'll know this is about correct.